truenas/core-build/README.md

 Where 1.2.3.4 is the IP address of your development platform.
 SSH will be used to push and install the new packages onto that host.

-To build FreeNAS 10 from scratch (experts only):
+To build FreeNAS 9.10 or 10 from scratch (experts only):

 ## Requirements:

-* Your build environment must be FreeBSD 10.2-RELEASE or FreeBSD 10-STABLE (building on FreeBSD 9 or 11 is not supported at this time).
+* Your build environment must be  FreeBSD 10.1-RELEASE or later (or FreeBSD 10-STABLE) (building on FreeBSD 9 or 11 is not supported at this time).

 * An amd64 capable processor.
 12GB of memory, or an equal/greater amount